Philosophy, Theme, and Accreditation

 Full accreditation was awarded by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) during the spring of 2000.
 With this accreditation, graduates are eligible to take the National Counselor Licensing Examination immediately upon graduation from the program.

-In addition, the School Counseling Program is accredited by the National Council on Accreditation of Teacher Education Programs (NCATE) most recently reviewed in 1997.
+In addition, the School Counseling Program is accredited by the the Council for the Accreditation of Educator Preparation (CAEP) most recently reviewed in 1997.
 Approval of our program prepares graduates seeking certification in most states.

 Finally, the School Counseling Program was accredited by the District of Columbia (which abides by standards established by the National Association of State Directors of Teachers Education Programs, (NASDTEC).
 Graduates of our training program are eligible for certification as school counselors in the District of Columbia and the states with which the District of Columbia has reciprocity agreements.